Drinking water quality · 2023

 +Which contaminants exceed federal limits in Philadelphia, PA tap water?

-One contaminant in Philadelphia, PA's 2023 report sits at or above the federal limit: pH (1.1× the limit).
+3 contaminants in Philadelphia, PA's 2023 report sit at or above the federal limit: Gross Alpha (15.2× the limit); Uranium (7.5× the limit); PFOA (1.1× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in Philadelphia, PA tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2023 report is pH, at 1.1× the federal threshold.
-It belongs to the physical & aggregate family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2023 report is Gross Alpha, at 15.2× the federal threshold.
+It belongs to the radionuclides family of contaminants.

 +Are any contaminants in Philadelphia, PA tap water approaching the federal limit?